rajdeep07/Thompson-Sampling/README.md

 This online retail business might have a great strategy team taking care of marketing/ selling/ business strategies and objective is to get maximum customer subscribe to premium plan

-This is a win- win situation for both customer and business
+This is a win- win situation for both customer and business.

 Method selected to do the optimization is Thompson Sampling which solves specific problem in reinforcement learning called as multi arm bandit problem.